exercism/v3/languages/kotlin/reference/implementing-a-concept-exercise.md

 ## Step 10: add .meta/config.json:

-This file contains meta information on the exercise, which currently includes the exercise's contributors, and language version requirements.
+This file contains meta information on the exercise, which currently includes the exercise's contributors.

 ## Inspiration